STMicroelectronics/ism330dhcx-rs/examples/fsm_freefall_detection_stm32f401re_embassy/README.md

 - This example uses the **Embassy** asynchronous embedded framework to manage concurrency and peripheral access efficiently.
 - UART output uses buffered interrupt-driven transmission with blocking writes for simplicity.
-- The FSM configuration is dynamically generated from a UCF file and applied at runtime using a dedicated crate.
+- The FSM configuration is dynamically generated from a JSON file and applied at runtime using a dedicated crate.
 - The environment is `#![no_std]` and `#![no_main]` for embedded Rust applications.
 - Panic behavior is handled via a panic probe handler.
 - The FSM programs must be reloaded after each power cycle of the sensor.